Nuri-G/Flixter/README.md

 *Flixster* shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

+# Put your API key as API_KEY in apikey.properties in the root of the project

 ## User Stories